TURBO70/E-commerce-System/README.md

 # E-commerce System in C++

-This project implements a  e-commerce system in C++.
+This project implements an e-commerce system in C++.

 ## Features:
 - Product definition with name, price, and quantity.